Erebuszz/CS_note/CyberSecurity/walkthrough/1_KnowYourself.md

 > Nobody knowing who you are, but potentially seeing what you do

-* Concerns your identiry
+* Concerns your identity
 * Keeping your actions and activities separate from your true identity
 * To be nameless, to be faceless

 ## Pseudonymity

 > When you wish to retain a reputation against an identity

-*e.g. Having an alias for social media or an online grouop*
+>> e.g. Having an alias for social media or an online group
 * An alias
 * A cover
 * A false identity